College move-in day is almost here, and with it comes the conundrum of how to decorate and organize a dorm room.

 While it’s a challenging space, you can make a dorm room feel not only tidy and comfortable but like a sanctuary away from the bustle of classes and exams.
 In fact, Marie Kondo’s career began with organizing friends’ dorm rooms while she was still at university!
 These tips, based on her KonMari Method™, will help you start this new chapter on a joy-sparking note.

-Tidy Before Move-In Day
+Tidy and Organize Before Move-In Day

 The end of summer is the perfect time for college-bound teens to complete a personal tidying festival.
 By discarding what doesn’t spark joy before moving into a new space, you’ll enter knowing that every item in your boxes fills you with gratitude.
 To begin tidying and packing, we recommend Marie’s guide to moving.